Danny Barrett (gridiron football): CFL

-On February 10, 2010, the Daytona Beach News-Journal reported Barrett was named offensive coordinator—in charge of the "Speedway Offense"—at Bethune-Cookman University.

-On February 21, 2011, UCFAthletics.com reported Barrett was named running backs coach at UCF.
+College football

+On February 7, 2007, Barrett turned down an offensive coordinator position offered by the Winnipeg Blue Bombers, and opted to become the assistant head coach and quarterbacks coach at the University at Buffalo.
+He served in this role for three seasons.
+On December 13, 2009, Barrett was named Buffalo’s interim head coach following the departure of Turner Gill, who left Buffalo to take the head coaching position at the University of Kansas.
+His tenure as interim head coach officially ended on January 3, 2010 upon the hiring of Jeff Quinn as Buffalo’s new head coach.

+Barrett spent the 2010 season as the quarterbacks coach for Bethune-Cookman University.
+On February 10, 2011, it was announced that Barrett would be promoted to offensive coordinator at Bethune-Cookman.
+However, on February 21, 2011, it was announced that Barrett chose to leave Bethune-Cookman, joining UCF as their running backs coach.

 On January 14, 2015, UCFKnights.com reported that Barrett was moved from running backs coach to quarterbacks coach at UCF.

 On October 25, 2015, UCFKnights.com reported that Barrett was announced as interim head coach for the remainder of the 2015 season, after George O'Leary announced his retirement from football.

+NFL

 On January 23, 2016, Barrett was hired by the Miami Dolphins to be their running backs coach.

 On January 19, 2018, Barrett was hired by the Houston Texans to be their running backs coach.
 He was retained by a new coaching staff on March 10, 2021.
 He was also retained by the new head coaches in 2022 and 2023 adding the title of assistant head coach in 2023.